motorcycle 101 guides

 • Never take on more than one person at a time

-It is only legal to transport a motorcycle passenger if your vehicle is fitted with equipment suited for carrying an additional person.
-Your motorcycle must have a designated passenger seat and footrests.
-The passenger seat can be positioned in any of the following positions:
+It is only safe to transport a motorcycle passenger if your vehicle is fitted with equipment suited for carrying at least one more person.
+Your motorcycle must have a passenger seat that can be positioned in any of the following positions:

 • The back of the driver’s saddle if it can fit two people